llMBQll/OmniLED/README.md

         :register()
     ```

-5. Run the application again.
+5. Select 'Reload scripts' entry from the tray icon menu or restart the application.
    You should now see the data on your device's screen.
 6. Now you can customize the layout to your liking or keep it as is.

 ## Troubleshooting